 • learning what is inappropriate behaviour from other online users and how to report this or block it.

-We follow the Purple Mash scheme; this ensures that progression of skills in computer science, information technology and online safety occurs and through this scheme, children become competent in safely using, as well as understanding, technology.
+We follow the Purple Mash scheme complemented with units from Kapow; this ensures that progression of skills in computer science, information technology and online safety occurs and through this scheme, children become competent in safely using, as well as understanding, technology.
 The scheme allows children to revisit each skill repeatedly through a range of themes or scenarios, in the case of E-Safety.
 This is so that learning is embedded and skills are successfully developed in a creative and enjoyable way.
 The teaching of vocabulary is key here in order to help children progress through to each stage of their learning.

-As part of information technology, children have the opportunity to be creative and express themselves by using ICT to write, present and develop their own artwork using multimedia.
+As part of information technology, children have the opportunity to be creative and express themselves by using technology to write, present and develop their own artwork using multimedia.

 • Computer science – we encourage children to think critically and logically through creating algorithms, sorting and presenting data, and children are given practical experiences to help them solve computing problems, such as de-bugging programmes.

-• Digital literacy – children are also given practical experiences regarding the safe use of ICT, for example, children are given e-safety scenarios through the use of email, the internet and other networks.
+• Digital literacy – children are also given practical experiences regarding the safe use of technology, for example, children are given e-safety scenarios through the use of email, the internet and other networks.

 The aims and purposes of teaching the Computing Curriculum in this way will equip our children with:

-• the skills and knowledge to be able to use ICT responsibly and safely.
+• the skills and knowledge to be able to use technology responsibly and safely.

 • the understanding of what cyberbullying is and how this can affect children.
 Therefore, our children will have the knowledge and understanding to be kind to others online.